family-after-signing-contract-estate-agent-2

 Don’t be afraid to ask the estate agent questions

 If you have any questions or concerns, ask the estate agent.
 They will be in continuous contact with all parties and have the best overview of the sale.
-The estate agent should be able to help you with aspects like timelines while being able to explain anything you might not understand.
+The estate agent should be able to help you with aspects like timelines, completion dates and explain anything you might not understand.

 From offer to keys

 Selling and buying property is the most expensive transaction many of us will ever undertake.
-There are so many moving and varied parts that go into a property sale, and understandably it can feel a little daunting at times.
-If, however, you’re working with a good estate agent, they can help both the seller and buyers at each and every step, through to a successful completion.
+There are so many moving and varied parts that go into a property sale.
+Understandably, it can feel a little daunting at times.
+If, however, you’re working with a good estate agent, they can help both the seller and buyers at each and every step, through to a successful completion day.